romana/core/README.md

     services will re-start on their own):

     ```
-    for i in ipam tenant topology root agent; do
+    for i in ipam tenant topology root agent policy listener; do
         sudo service romana-$i stop
     done
     sudo service romana-root start